A Patagonian adventure with channel cruises, glacier visits and luxury national-park campsites

 Stay: Esplendor El Calafate (Superior)

 Your flight to Buenos Aires, again sandwiched by private transfers, will see you back to the CasaSur Recoleta Hotel for a final night.
 It’s the opportunity to sample a last Argentine barbecue or perhaps book onto a wine tour to taste your way through the country’s finest varietals.
 There’s also some time to relax in Parisian sidewalk cafés and the city’s green parks.
 It’s no wonder that Buenos Aires has inspired so much art, showcased in street murals and world-class galleries alike.

 Depart Buenos Aires

-On your penultimate day, transfer to the airport for your overnight flight back to the UK.
+A final private transfer will see you to the airport for your overnight flight back to the UK.

 Meet our experts

 Speak to a tailor-made specialist on 020 7590 0690Meet the team

 Adjust your itinerary with our recommended extensions